UK SRS Glossary: Key Terms and Definitions

 UK SRS

-The UK Sustainability Reporting Standards — the UK's domestically endorsed equivalents of the IFRS Sustainability Disclosure Standards, published by the Financial Reporting Council in February 2026.
-UK SRS adopts IFRS S1 and S2 with UK-specific modifications including phased implementation and Scope 3 carve-outs.
+The UK Sustainability Reporting Standards — the UK's domestically endorsed equivalents of the IFRS Sustainability Disclosure Standards, published by the Department for Business and Trade on 25 February 2026.

 UK SRS S1